google/objax/docs/source/objax/functional.rst

 .. currentmodule:: objax.functional

-Due to the large quantity of APIs in this section, we organized it into the following sub-sections:
+Due to the large number of APIs in this section, we organized it into the following sub-sections:

 .. contents::
     :local: